-In addition, candidates must hold a current, active state medical license and current AOA membership in good standing in order for their petition to be accepted.
+In addition, candidates must hold a current, active state medical license in order for their petition to be accepted.
 The AOBOG office will verify this information for you.

 Upon acceptance by the Board, the candidate must start at the beginning of the certification process.
 Prior activity toward certification will not be recognized.
 Candidates must participate in the first available exam administration and will have two attempts to pass the exam.
 If unsuccessful on a given administration, the candidate must participate in the next available exam.